wakatara/harsh/README.md

 If you're getting started, try 5-10 to start missing short term and long term and see how you go.
 Tracking your habits is strangely a habit you *also* need to build.
 There're no right answers, but if this is new, [focus on foundational keystone habits](https://daryl.wakatara.com/resolution-keystone-habits-and-foundational-hacks/) that will feed future ones.

 Here are some more ideas of what to track:

-- got up at a certain time
-- used a spaced repetition software like Anki
-- took a multivitamin
-- cleared my email inbox
-- answered to all texts
+- Went to bed on time
-- visited and read all Slack workspaces
+- Got X hours of sleep
+- Inbox zeroed
 - practiced a language
-- self reflection/used a diary
+- journalled
+- blogged
+- studied
+- socialized
-- autogenic training
+- tracked finances
-- published something on my blog/homepage
 - worked on a project
-- did the dishes
-- tidied the apartment
-- closed all browser tabs
-- tracked caloric intake
-- happy
-- flow
+- cleaned house
-- relaxed
+- 2 coffees only
-- coffee intake
-- left my comfort zone
 - thanked someone

 Then, simply run `h` regularly, specify whether or not you did the habit (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!